CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ### Review

-In this lab, you have created an Azure AI Service resource, connected it to the vision studio, performed image analysis, tagging images and detected objects in the studio
+In this lab, you have completed the following tasks:
+- Created an Azure AI services resource
+- Connected your Azure AI service resource to Vision Studio
+- Generated captions for an image
+- Tagged images
+- Objected detection

 ## You have successfully completed this lab.